winxuser/pokered/README.md

     - Having a stack of 99 items and adding more can cause memory corruption
     - A cuttable tree can return and block the player like it was never cut
+    - Falling through a hole on the Bicycle doesn't reset the music

 - Upgrades: